unpoller/unpoller.github.io/documentation/docs/install/dockercompose.md

 ---
-id: install_dockercompose
+id: dockercompose
-title: Docker - using docker-compose
+title: Docker Compose
 ---

 This page assumes that you have decided to start UniFi Poller using `docker-compose`.
 The setup detailed below will install containers for UniFi Poller, Grafana and InfluxDB